ilvcs/ZK-Verifier-Frontend/README.md

-NOTE: This is a work in progress.
-The project is not yet ready for use.

 Demo implementation of a web application that demonstrates the use of PrivadoID ZK Verifiable Credentials Verification using PrivadoID Web Wallet.

 ## Features